 - 6.6.1 The Council has appointed the Head of Legal & Democratic Services as the Senior Officer who will be responsible for implementing the Anti-Bribery Policy and these guidelines, providing guidance and training, monitoring compliance and sanctioning violation of the policy.
-The officer will review annually the suitability, adequacy and effectiveness of the Council's anti-bribery arrangements and implement improvements as and when appropriate. - 6.6.2 The Senior Officer will be supported by the Audit Manager and report the results of any fraud cases to the Audit & Performance Committee through the Internal Audit and Fraud report.
+The officer will review annually the suitability, adequacy and effectiveness of the Council's anti-bribery arrangements and implement improvements as and when appropriate. - 6.6.2 The Senior Officer will be supported by the Tri-Borough Director of Audit and Fraud and report the results of any fraud cases to the Audit & Performance Committee through the Internal Audit and Fraud report.